JACKSON, NEW HAMPSHIRE

-Mark is also a certified mountain guide and the owner and director of one of the premier guide services in the east: Synnott Mountain Guides.
-SMG offers instruction in rock climbing, ice climbing, mountaineering, backcountry skiing, and avalanche education.
-He is also a long time member of the Mountain Rescue Service (MRS) and currently serves on the board of MRS and the Access Fund.
+Mark is also an IFMGA guide, the the owner and director of one of the premier guide services in the east(Synnott Mountain Guides), and a trainer for the pararescuemen of the US Air Force.
+He is also a longtime member of the Mountain Rescue Service (MRS) and currently serves on the board of MRS and the Friends of Cathedral Ledge.
+He lives on a dead-end dirt road in the White Mountains of New Hampshire with his wife and four children.